koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 MemFree: free and unallocated memory
 NodeMemWithColdPage: cold page size in page cache of node

-node memory usage: nodeMemWithHotPageUasge=MemTotal-MemFree-NodeMemWithColdPage
+node-memory-usage: nodeMemWithHotPageUasge=MemTotal-MemFree-NodeMemWithColdPage

-pod memory usage: podMemWithHotPageUasge=PodInactiveAnon + PodActiveAnon + PodUnevictable+PodMeMwithHotPageSize
+pod-memory-usage: podMemWithHotPageUasge=PodInactiveAnon + PodActiveAnon + PodUnevictable+PodMeMwithHotPageSize

-container memory usage: containerMemWithHotPageUasge=ContainerInactiveAnon + ContainerActiveAnon + ContainerUnevictable+ContainerMemWithHotPageSize
+container-memory-usage: containerMemWithHotPageUasge=ContainerInactiveAnon + ContainerActiveAnon + ContainerUnevictable+ContainerMemWithHotPageSize

 The same process is executed pod informer to report memory usage.
 Do not repeat.

 #### Define cold memory API

-Provide memory collect policy access.
+Provide memory-collect policy access.

-Add field named MemoryCollectPolicy to represent which method is used to collect memory usage.
+Add a field named MemoryCollectPolicy to represent which method is used to collect memory usage.
 Such as usageWithHotPageCache, usageWithoutPageCache,  usageWithPageCache.

-You can create a crd nodemeric resource and specify value of spec.CollectPolicy.MemoryCollectPolicy to start collect cold memory compute.
+You can create a crd nodemetric resource and specify the value of Spec.CollectPolicy.MemoryCollectPolicy to start collecting cold memory compute.

 ```go
 // NodeMetricCollectPolicy defines the Metric collection policy